The following notes were left the past couple

 order are various memories we will take with us.

-unending appetite for it.
-The pleasure of being with the Cole's and our
+it.
+The pleasure of being with the Cole's and our Mexican dinner

-Mexican dinner at Candalarios in Manchester The peace of the morning,
+Candalarios in Manchester The peace of the morning, of reading

-of reading by the lake, of doing nothing more than the jigsaw puzzle or
+by the lake, of doing nothing more than the jigsaw puzzle or reading

 We very much want to come back and do more of the same again